NetApp/terraform-provider-netapp-gcp/website/docs/r/snapshot.html.markdown

 # netapp_gcp\_snapshot

 Provides a NetApp_GCP snapshot resource.
-This can be used to create a new snapshot on the CVS for GCP.
+This can be used to manage a volume snapshot.

 ## Example Usages